HuizeMao/Leagues-of-Legend-Win-Rate-Analysis/README.md

 - `killsat10`: The number of kills achieved by the team by the 10-minute mark.
 - `deathsat10`: The number of times team members were killed by the 10-minute mark.
 - `xpdiffat10`: The difference in experience points between the team and their opponents at 10 minutes.
-- `data`: The time in which the match took place.
+- `date`: The time in which the match took place.

 ### **Evaluation Metric**